 During Spring Break: Advisor and committee communicate to determine whether the draft demonstrates that the student has made sufficient progress.

 Week after Spring Break: Meeting with Honors student to share the committee’s feedback and decision.
-At least the Advisor will attend this meeting with the student; potentially all members of the Honors committee will attend.
-Immediately after the post-Spring Break meeting, Honors students will be canvassed to find out if they would like a fourth informal meeting in April, with or without Advisors.
+At least the advisor will attend this meeting with the student; potentially all members of the Honors committee will attend.

 Second Friday before Reading Period: Honors students submit their final thesis (hard copy and soft copy) to their committee and the Department Office.